Most Talked-About Controversies Linked to Stephen A. Smith

 July 25, 2014: Controversial Remarks on First Take

-On July 25, 2014, Stephen A. Smith made controversial remarks on First Take regarding domestic abuse in the Ray Rice case.
+On July 25, 2014, Stephen A. Smith made controversial remarks on First Take about women and domestic abuse in regards to the Ray Rice situation, drawing widespread criticism.

 July 29, 2014: Suspension by ESPN

-On July 29, 2014, Stephen A. Smith was suspended by ESPN for a week due to his controversial remarks.
+On July 29, 2014, Stephen A. Smith was suspended by ESPN for a week due to his controversial remarks on First Take.

 March 9, 2015: Comments on Chip Kelly's Roster Moves

-On May 8, 2015, LeSean McCoy admitted in an interview that he believed some of Chip Kelly's roster moves were racially motivated.
+On May 8, 2015, LeSean McCoy admitted in an interview with ESPN The Magazine that some of Chip Kelly's roster moves appeared racially motivated.

-On June 11, 2015, Stephen A. Smith received criticism for a comment he made about female soccer players during the 2015 FIFA Women's World Cup regarding them not wanting to mess up their hair.
+On June 11, 2015, Stephen A. Smith received criticism for a comment he made on SportsCenter about female soccer players during the 2015 FIFA Women's World Cup, joking that German players didn't want to mess up their hair.

 August 2017: Criticism of Zach Randolph

-In August 2017, Stephen A. Smith criticized NBA player Zach Randolph, who was arrested for possession of marijuana with the intent to sell.
+In August 2017, Stephen A. Smith criticized NBA player Zach Randolph after he was arrested for marijuana possession with the intent to sell.

-In 2018, following J. R. Smith's blunder in Game 1 of the NBA Finals, Stephen A. Smith jokingly delivered his "Stay off the weed!" line at a live First Take taping in Oakland, implying J. R. Smith might have been high at the time.
+In 2018, after J. R. Smith's blunder in Game 1 of the NBA Finals, Stephen A. Smith jokingly delivered his "Stay off the weed!" line at a live First Take taping, implying that Smith was high.

 May 2019: Criticism of D'Angelo Russell

-In May 2019, Stephen A. Smith criticized NBA player D'Angelo Russell, who was cited for marijuana possession at New York's LaGuardia Airport.
+In May 2019, Stephen A. Smith criticized NBA player D'Angelo Russell, who was cited for marijuana possession inside his luggage at New York's LaGuardia Airport.

 June 2021: Criticism of Alex Caruso